Education & Family Tech

 The tough parts

 Five problems the app had to solve cleanly before it felt right for families.
+Each challenge is paired with what we actually did.

 01